MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 "30"
 ```

-Another operator which you now might want to know is `($)` called "application".
-Which can help you with getting rid of parentheses for applying arguments to right function.
+Or using the earlier introduced `($)` application:

 ```
 Prelude> show .
 (5+) .
 (5*) $ 5
 "30"
 ```

-Again like in math, *f*: A &rarr; B and *g*: B &rarr; C, then (*f* &#8728; *g*): A &rarr; C.
+Again, like in math, *f*: A &rarr; B and *g*: B &rarr; C, then (*f* &#8728; *g*): A &rarr; C.

-### Pointfree style
+### The "pointfree" style

 It is very common in FP to write functions as a composition of other functions without mentioning the actual arguments they will be applied to.
-Consider following two examples and notice that although the result is the same, the first one is way cleaner and more readable.
+Consider the following two examples and notice that although the result is the same, the first one is a way more declarative, concise and readable.

 ```haskell
 sumA = foldr (+) 0
 sumB xs = foldr (+) 0 xs
 ```

-Those are very simple examples but you can build more complex with function composition `(.)` and more partially applied or plain functions.
+Those are very simple examples but you can build more complex ones with function composition `(.)` and partially applied or plain functions.

 ```haskell
 myFunc :: Int -> String
 myFunc = show .
 (5+) .
 (5*)
 ```

-Now you might ask why we call this pointfree style when there are actually more points.
-A 'points-free' definition originates in math (not a surprise!) of a function is one which does not explicitly mention the points (values) of the space on which the function acts.
+Now you might ask why we call this a "pointfree" style, when there are actually more points.
+The confusion comes from the origin of the term, which is (again) math: it is a function that does not explicitly mention the points (values) of the space on which the function acts.

 ### Fixity and precedence

-You might wonder how it works in Haskell that following expression is evaluated in correct order as you would expect without using brackets:
+You might wonder how it works in Haskell that the following expression is evaluated in the correct order you would expect without using brackets:

 ```
 Prelude> 5 + 2^3 - 4 + 2 * 2